How to Be Smart When Building a Strong LinkedIn Profile

 • Regularly update your profile to reflect changes

-Related: Social Media Do’s and Don’ts for Job Seekers
+Related: Top Social Media Do’s and Don’ts for Job Seekers

-Having a LinkedIn profile that makes you feel professional, and you can feel proud of is incredibly important to your confidence in the job search.
-A properly curated profile will show potential employers you’re ready for the working world and to bring amazing things to their company.
-You go this!
+Having a LinkedIn profile that makes you feel professional and you can feel proud of is incredibly important to your confidence in the job search.
+A properly curated profile will show potential employers you’re ready for the working world and will bring amazing things to their company.
+You got this!

-Improve your chances of finding a great job even more—check out our Internships and Careers section!
+Improve your chances of finding a great job even more by checking out the articles and advice in our Internships and Careers section.

 Like what you’re reading?